 Active listening involves giving your full attention to your child when they’re speaking.
 It shows that you value their thoughts and feelings.
 To practice active listening:

-- Use verbal and non-verbal cues to show you’re engaged (nodding, saying “mmm-hmm”)
+Maintain eye contact.
+Avoid interrupting.
+Use verbal and non-verbal cues to show you’re engaged (nodding, saying “mmm-hmm”).
+Repeat back or paraphrase what your child has said to ensure understanding.

 2. Clear and Simple Language: